 Cummerbunds can be worn with the pleats facing up or down.
 The pleats were once employed for practical purposes to hold ticket stubs and other similar items.
-This earned the cummerbund the amusing nickname “crumb-catcher”.
-Formal cummerbunds were usually black, midnight blue, or maroon, but now come in every color of the rainbow.
+This earned the cummerbund the amusing nickname crumb-catcher.
+Formal cummerbunds were usually black, midnight blue, or maroon, but now come in every colour of the rainbow.

 The modern use of cummerbunds is purely aesthetic and simply provides a transition between the tuxedo waistband and the shirt.
 These wide waist accessories may, or may not, match the neckwear and/or pocket square.
 Cummerbunds are now widely used around the world as part of military uniforms.

 If you've ever wanted to sport a cummerbund, but you weren't sure how or why you should, let us help you out!
 Cummerbunds are mainly worn as a substitute for a vest.
 Vests are great, but fall out of fashion from time to time and aren't always flattering on every shape.
 A cummerbund can add a dashing pop of colour to your formal ensemble while giving you an edge of elegance in its understated style.